CSFC 2025 Priority Bill List

 Summary:

-For the purposes of underwriting homeowners and other property insurance policies, the bill requires insurers who use a wildfire risk model, a catastrophe model, a combination of models, or a scoring method to adhere to specific requirements that concern the sharing of information with the commissioner of insurance and the public, the inclusion of specific activities in the models, and providing notices to policyholders.
+• For the purposes of underwriting homeowners and other property insurance policies, adhere to specific requirements to share information with the commissioner of insurance (commissioner) and the public, include specific activities in the models, and provide notices to policyholders;

 Status: 2/10/2025 Introduced In House - Assigned to Business Affairs & Labor